marciprescott/ReactComponents2/README.md

 # ReactComponents2
-Practicing react components with Sandbox
+Practicing react components with Sandbox a small, small app.